ggebbie/BLUEs.jl/README.md

     Consistently composes with `DimArray`s, including for coefficients

     `combine` does not require the observational operation to be in linear or matrix form.
 It currently accepts a Function argument which makes a priori impulse reponse calculations unnecessary.

+## Examples

+Three objective mapping notebooks now exist in the notebooks branch.

+- `2.9_objectivemapping.jl` - pedagogical example from Dynamical Insights From Data class

+- `objectivemapping_blues.jl` - objective mapping that uses BLUEs to solve the Gauss-Markov problem

+- `objectivemapping_BLUES_AlgebraicArrays.jl` - full featured notebook using whole ecosystem, including BLUEs for the Gauss-Markov problem, AlgebraicArrays.jl to handle conversion from a 2D grid to matrices and vectors, and DimensionalData.jl for labeling the variables.

 ## Future features: